paulm17/raikou/README.md

 ## Server Components

-At the moment, react server components are not avaialble due to the build process.
+At the moment, react server components are not available due to the build process.
 All components are presented under a single "use client" statement in the index.js.
 Unfortunately this is not ideal.
 To give an example of what happens when server components are available without "use client".

 <img src="./images/serverComponents.png" alt="Logo">